rubiojr/essex-fog/README.md

       :openstack_username => "admin@myfoobar-stack.net",
       :openstack_auth_url => "http://auth.myfoobar-stack.net:5000/v2.0/tokens"
     })

+*openstack_auth_url* is the URL of the Keystone authentication server in this case.
+*openstack_api_key* is the password I use to login to the dashboard (Horizon) and use the API.

 ## Find the server flavor we want.

 m1.tiny has 512 MB of RAM and no additional ephemeral storage

-List the flavors available with the command:
+List the flavors available with the command 'nova flavor-list'

-    nova flavor-list

     flavor = conn.flavors.find { |f| f.name == 'm1.tiny' }

-## Find the image we want
+## Find the server image/template we want

 List the images available with 'nova image-list' or glance index